 Not what you do, but Who you know.

-Not what have you achieved, but what you have freely received.
+Not what you have achieved but what you have freely received.

 There is a new identity for those who are in Christ.
 The old is gone, it is dead and it is buried.
 The “new” has come!
 Jesus Christ became sin for us.
 He took our place and died for our guilt and shame.